CradlePHP/cradlephp.github.io/markdown/sink.md

 Open your browser to `http://localhost:8000` and you should see the application running.

+To understand how these packages work, take a look at [Facades](/docs/facades.html).

 For documentation on the packages being used, the following links have been provided.